FiliTol/LN-pathfinding/README.md

 # Draft

-This proposal consist into solving a Shortest Path Fixed Charge NFP problem in the context of a state-channel based payment protocol, where payments between partecipants flow based on the shortes and cheapest path between the two nodes.
+This proposal consist into solving a Min Cost flow network problem in the context of a state-channel based payment protocol, where payments between partecipants flow based on the shortes and cheapest path between the two nodes.
-This specific problem is a mixture of the shortest path problem with the classical NFP problem, whereby the cost of taking a specific path is the sum of the fixed fees along the path plus the sum of the variable fee rates (that are proportional to the amount of the payment flowing across the edge).
+This specific problem is a mixture of the shortest path problem with the classical NF problem , whereby the cost of taking a specific path is the sum of the fixed fees along the path plus the sum of the variable fee rates (that are proportional to the amount of the payment flowing across the edge).